 By August 2008, the club had grown to more than 165 members, with people coming mainly from the Brampton area but with some from as far off as Haltwhistle, Gretna and even Keswick.
 After a gradual decline over a few years, membership levels are now maintained at around 200 people annually.

 The committee endeavours to bring a variety of films to its members, who are frequently canvassed for ideas as to how their club should progress.

 The club exists to work as a film society screening British and world cinema movies, whilst encouraging interest in films within the community.

-The club normally allows the admittance of non-members, who pay a higher admittance fee.
+The club allows the admittance of non-members, who pay a higher ticket price.

 The club will facilitate events for other groups e.g. charities.
 A minimum standard fee is chargeable but profits from such events may be donated to the group involved at the discretion of the committee.

 In 2008 the club received a grant of £10,000 from the National Lottery Fund; this money allowed the club to purchase its own sound and projection equipment giving it independence and the ability to operate at different locations if necessary.
 In 2011 a further £5,000 was raised with the aid of various funding groups for the purchased of a large, motorised screen.
 Those groups contributing are acknowledged on the club's publicity posters.